api2cart/typescript-angular-sdk/ProductApi.md

 const apiInstance = new ProductApi(configuration);

 const request: ProductApiProductListRequest = {
-    // Used to retrieve products via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
-  pageCursor: "",
     // This parameter sets the number from which you want to get entities (optional)
   start: 0,
     // This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 (optional)
   count: 20,
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  params: "id,model,price,images",
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  responseFields: "{return_code,pagination,result{product{id,name,price,images}}}",
-    // Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional)
-  exclude: "false",
+    // Used to retrieve products via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
+  pageCursor: "",
+    // Retrieves products specified by product ids (optional)
+  productIds: "4,5",
+    // Retrieve entities starting from the specified id. (optional)
+  sinceId: "56",
+    // Retrieves products specified by categories ids (optional)
+  categoriesIds: "23,56",
     // Retrieves products specified by category id (optional)
   categoryId: "6",
+    // Retrieves products specified by store id (optional)
+  storeId: "1",
+    // Retrieves products specified by language id (optional)
+  langId: "3",
+    // Currency Id (optional)
+  currencyId: "usd",
+    // Specifies the set of visible/invisible products (optional)
+  availView: true,
+    // Specifies the set of available/not available products for sale (optional)
+  availSale: false,
     // Retrieve entities from their creation date (optional)
   createdFrom: "2010-07-29 13:45:52",
     // Retrieve entities to their creation date (optional)